Rohonc Codex: Systematic and computer analysis

+Miklós Locsmándi did some computer-based research on the text in the mid-1990s.
+His research findings were consistent with the work published by Gyürk.
+Locsmándi added several others conjectures.

+He claimed the symbol "i" to be a sentence delimiter (but also the symbol of 11 (eleven), and possibly also a place value delimiter in numbers).
+He studied the diacritics of the symbols (mostly dots), but found no peculiar system in their usage.
+As he could see no traces of case endings (which are typically characteristic to the Hungarian language), he assumed that the text was probably in a language other than Hungarian.
+He could not prove that the codex is not a hoax; however, seeing the regularities of the text, he rejected the idea of it being pure gibberish.

 Sumero-Hungarian hypothesis

 Attila Nyíri of Hungary proposed a solution in 1996 after studying two pages of the codex.
 He turned the pages upside down, identified a Sumerian ligature, and then associated Latin alphabet letters to the rest of the symbols by resemblance.
 However, he sometimes transliterated the same symbol with different letters, and conversely, the same letter was decoded from several symbols.
 Even then he had to rearrange the order of the letters to produce meaningful words.

 The text, if taken as meaningful, is of religious, perhaps liturgical character.
 Its beginning, according to Nyíri, reads:

 Nyíri's proposition was immediately criticised by Ottó Gyürk, pointing to the fact that with such a permissive deciphering method one can get anything out of the code.
 Also, the mere fact that Nyíri makes an uncritical allusion to the fringe theory that the Hungarian language descended from Sumerian discredits his enterprise.